Jessime/Jessime.github.io/_pages/national_parks.md

 # Badlands,South Dakota
 # Big Bend,Texas
 # Biscayne,Florida
-# Black Canyon of the Gunnison,Colorado
+# Black Canyon of the Gunnison, Colorado

+**Date:** July, 2026

+{% include figure image_path="/assets/images/national_parks/black_canyon.webp" alt="Death Valley" caption="Zarina and I vacationed in Grand Junction for a week.
+We decided that being sick during the trip was going to make it a core memory." %}

 # Bryce Canyon,Utah
 # Canyonlands,Utah
 # Capitol Reef,Utah